 In the past, such futuristic capabilities would set you back thousands of dollars.
 But a new generation of battery-powered "smart" or "Go To" scopes has brought the commodity to affordable prices.
 A keypress or two gives the times of sunrise and sunset, moonrise and moonset, and the dates of meteor showers, solstices, equinoxes, and eclipses.
 Or choose a guided tour of the best celestial showpieces currently up, complete with a brief description of each on a digital readout.
 These scopes can literally give you a beginner's course in astronomy.

 Still, these scopes aren't for everyone.
 For one thing, the affordable models have much smaller apertures than similarly priced entry-level scopes with no electronics.
 Second, a computerized scope can require a lot of careful setup that has to be done correctly at the start of each observing session (in the dark!) to make it work right.
 Third, these telescopes consume lots of electricity; some will exhaust a set of eight batteries in one night's use.
 Finally, when your "smart scope" fails to show a particular object, you may have trouble figuring out whether your eye or the scope's pointing is at fault — unless you already know the sky and your charts well enough to confirm that the instrument is indeed pointed to exactly the right spot.

 Be An Informed Telescope Buyer

-Now that you're up to speed on some of the most important concepts and terms, take the time to peruse the ads and product reviews in recent issues of Sky & Telescope magazine.
+Now that you're up to speed on some of the most important telescope buying guide concepts and terms, take the time to peruse the ads and product reviews in recent issues of Sky & Telescope magazine.
 Search for additional reviews and opinions on amateur astronomy Web sites and newsgroups.
 Then go ahead and call or write to makers of instruments you might be interested in.
 Their brochures and catalogs should tell you much of what you want to know; if not, call and ask.